YT-TheBlackCat/groq-api/readme.md

    ```sh
    bash test.sh
    ```
    This will prompt you for a model and prompt, send a test request, and show the response.
-The Authorization header for test requests is set from the custom_local_api_key in apikeys.json.
+The Authorization header for test requests is always set from the custom_local_api_key in apikeys.json.
+If apikeys.json is missing, the script will exit with an error.

+7. The API key is never hardcoded in any script.
+All scripts (main.py, test.sh, test_proxy.py) always load the API key from apikeys.json.
+If apikeys.json is missing, the scripts will exit with an error and prompt you to run install.sh.

-7. To update all files except your API keys:
+8. To update all files except your API keys:
    ```sh
    bash update.sh
    ```
    This will update all files except apikeys.json and version.txt from the remote repository (git required), add new files, and delete local files not present in the repo.

-8. To uninstall and clean up everything:
+9. To uninstall and clean up everything:
    ```sh
    sudo bash uninstall.sh
    ```